Apply for a scaffolding licence

 For a licence on Hampshire County Council managed roads.

-(Based on guidance produced in consultation with the National Access & Scaffolding Confederation, Health and Safety Executive, Local Highways Authorities, Joint Authorities Group UK, National Traffic Managers Forum)
+(Based on guidance produced in consultation with the National Access and Scaffolding Confederation, Health and Safety Executive, Local Highways Authorities, Joint Authorities Group UK, National Traffic Managers Forum)

 This Scaffolding Responsibilities Document aims to draw attention to applicants’ legal obligations to meet the required standards to erect scaffolding on the Public Highway on Hampshire County Council managed roads.
 This document is not exhaustive and is not to be constituted as legal or technical advice.
 All applicants and licensees should seek their own legal or technical advice if they require assistance on their rights and obligations in law or specialist technical knowledge or assistance.